 Read on to discover a clever rose pruning trick from the professionals at Sissinghurst, and all your friends will be asking for your rose growing secrets come the summer.

-See: How to grow roses – with tips from an expert
+See: How to plant roses – an essential guide

 The Sissinghurst rose pruning trick